Answer a few simple questions to make your document in minutes

 Making an Eviction Notice

 While state laws vary, most legal eviction processes begin with an Eviction Notice.
-If your tenant has violated their rental agreement by not paying rent or otherwise not upholding the lease terms, you can use an Eviction Notice to document the breach of contract and warn the tenant that you will take action to remove them if they fail to comply with the terms of the lease.
+If your tenant has violated their Lease Agreement by not paying rent or otherwise not upholding the lease terms, you can use an Eviction Notice to warn the tenant that you will take legal action to remove them if they fail to comply with the terms of the lease.
 It is important to note that this document by itself cannot force renters to move.
 You still need a court order to evict a tenant legally.
 An Eviction Notice form may also be called an Eviction Letter, Notice to Vacate Letter, or Notice to Quit.

 If this is your first time initiating an eviction, you may want to talk to a lawyer about the best course of action for your situation.
 Generally speaking, by keeping good records and filing paperwork properly, your experience removing a tenant can be much less stressful.
 Learn more about how to use our free Eviction Notice template, what to include, and how to protect your rights as a landlord or property manager.

-Even if you don't have a written lease in place, it is still critical to follow the formal legal process starting with the eviction letter.
+Even if you do not have a written lease in place, it is still critical to follow the formal legal process starting with an Eviction Notice.

 Normally, yes, and you may draft an Eviction Notice to initiate the process.
-However, due to the pandemic, there are a few special protections in place for tenants who can't pay rent.
-Although the recently extended federal ban on eviction has been struck down by the Supreme Court, state and municipal governments across the country have the authority to maintain their own regulations for evictions.
-Keep up with the most recent developments for each state or ask a local lawyer for more specific input.
+However, due to the pandemic, there are a few special protections in place for tenants who cannot pay rent.
+Although the federal ban on eviction was struck down by the Supreme Court, state and municipal governments across the country have the authority to maintain their own regulations for evictions.
+Keep up with the ask a local lawyer for more specific input.

 Please note that in many states, it is within a tenant's rights to withhold or deduct rent if the landlord is not fulfilling their contractual obligation to keep the property habitable and safe.
 If you find yourself in this situation, it is recommended that you speak with a lawyer.

 The amount of notice that landlords are required to give varies based on state law.
 There can also be different notice periods for nonpayment of rent compared to other lease violations.
-Typically, the eviction notice period can range between 0 and 30 days depending on the state, with the most common times being 3, 5, or 7 days.
+In a few states, no notice may be required for certain types of evictions, however, using the legal court process is still required.
+Typically, the eviction notice period can range between 3 and 30 days depending on the state, with the most common times being 3, 5, or 7 days.
 When you make an Eviction Notice with Rocket Lawyer, your document will automatically be populated with the legal notice period required in your state.

 Depending on the state and on the terms of the Lease Agreement, there may be additional rules regarding how long the rent must be overdue before an Eviction Notice can be delivered.
 As housing laws can vary by locality, it is important to talk to a lawyer to understand what laws apply to your specific situation.